 For press/photo credentials please complete the online application form (it can be change to Hungarian language).
 TV, radio and websites who wish to publish video/audio content please contact IIHFWM_OPS@infrontsports.com.

 Media accreditation for the 2018 IIHF Ice Hockey World Championship Division I Group B in Kaunas, Lithuania, can be requested until 15th April.

 For press/photo credentials please complete the application form and send it to email@example.com.
 TV, radio and websites who wish to publish video/audio content please contact IIHFWM_OPS@infrontsports.com.

 Media accreditation for the 2018 IIHF Ice Hockey World Championship Division II Group A in Tilburg, Netherlands, can be requested until 15th April.

-Click here to access the media application form.
+Click here to submit the application form.